osrf/gazebo_tutorials/gazebojs_camera_topics/tutorial.md

 ~~~

 Because of the asynchronous nature of our script, we setup callbacks to keep the script alive until all the images have been processed.
-The Gazebo object is referenced to avoid premature garbage collection on older versions of NodeJs.
+The Gazebo-classic object is referenced to avoid premature garbage collection on older versions of NodeJs.

 ~~~